ArchitektApx/Measure-EventLogVolume/README.md

     *   Default: `'Measure-EventLogVolume_HistoryData.json'`
 *   `PurgeHistory` (switch):
     *   If set, all previously stored historical data will be deleted before the script runs.
+*   `WriteAveragesToOutput` (switch):
+    *   If set, the script outputs the calculated averages as a JSON string to the output stream.

 ## Usage Examples